The Material Flow diagram allows you to visually define the flow of materials from source to destination.

 Click on an icon in the Material Flow diagram and click the folder icon to the right of the icon's Name.

-Click the Accent Colour drop-down list and select a new colour.
+Click the Accent Colour dropdown and select a new colour.
 Click the Reset icon to change the icons back to their default state.

 Nodes within the Material flow can be copied and pasted.